anujdemo/dotnet-app/README.md

 - Azure Key Vault: Centralizing the management of secrets in Key Vault enhances security.
 AKS can access secrets securely without the need to embed them in configuration files.

 - Ingress Controller: NGINX Ingress Controller is a popular choice for routing external traffic to services within AKS.
-It provides features like load balancing, SSL termination, and routing rules.
+It provides features like load balancing, SSL termination, and routing rules.The Ingress routes the traffic based on paths, domains, headers, etc., which consolidates multiple endpoints in a single resource that runs inside Kubernetes.With this, we can serve multiple services simultaneously from one exposed endpoint -the load balancer.

 - Ingress Resource: The Ingress resource defines routing rules for external HTTP/S traffic.
 It specifies how requests are directed to microservices based on paths, rules, and backend services.